irinagain/irinagain.github.io/resources.md

 **On Academic Job Market (candidate's perspective)**

-Here is a [link to my perspective/advice on the academic job market](https://irinagain.github.io/Resources/AcademicJobMarketAdvice_Irina.pdf) based on my experience as a candidate in year 2014/2015.
-It has been strongly inspired by a [similar document](http://pages.iu.edu/~dajmcdon/usefullinks/marketadvice.pdf) from [Daniel McDonald](http://pages.iu.edu/~dajmcdon/), which was very helpful when I applied.
+Here is a [link to my perspective/advice on the academic job market](https://irinagain.github.io/Resources/AcademicJobMarketAdviceIrina_v2.pdf) based on my experience as a candidate in year 2014/2015 coupled with more recent experience observing hiring as a faculty.
+The original version has been strongly inspired by a [similar document](https://dajmcdon.github.io/assets/code-links/marketadvice.pdf) from [Daniel McDonald](https://dajmcdon.github.io), which was very helpful when I applied.